 The discovery of artificial radioactivity in 1934 gave scientists the ability to create radioactive isotopes of any element they wanted.
 One of the most important applications of this technology was the development of radioactive tracers, which have helped to revolutionize biology.
 Using radioactive tracers, it is now possible to understand the way atoms and molecules move through our body: an advance which has led to a better understanding of the human metabolism, and provided an excellent way to verify the effect of drugs and medication.

-The treatment of cancerous tumours requires far stronger doses of radiation.
+The treatment of cancerous tumours requires far stronger doses of radiation than for diagnostics.
 Recent developments have made it possible to treat ever more specific areas of the body, allowing doctors to cut down on the amount of exposure that healthy cells need to experience.
 A variety of rays are used for this sort of treatment, depending on the end result desired.
 Whatever technique is used, when such high doses of radiation are involved it is particularly important to choose the right level of exposure, and to follow the guidelines of radioprotection.

 ACCES TO CHAPTERS : SUMMARY

 - Nuclear medicine - Nuclear medicine :Medical tracers (radiopharmaceuticals) , scintigraphic exams, exposures in nuclear diagnostics, Analyses of biological functions

 - Nucleat imaging - Nuclear imaging techniques : Gamma-cameras, Positron Emission Tomography (PET), PET scans